Michal Goldring Keidar, LICSW

 Michal integrates feminist theory and a social justice lens into her work, entering therapeutic relationships with cultural humility.
 She works with clients of all ethnicities, sexual orientations, gender identities, and neurodivergent experiences.
 Her therapeutic stance centers on providing grounded support, insight, and compassion.

-She is informed by research-based therapy methods including anti-oppressive psychodynamic therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Functional Analytic Psychotherapy (FAP), narrative therapy, and attachment theory.
+She is informed by research-based therapy methods including anti-oppressive psychodynamic therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), Functional Analytic Psychotherapy (FAP), narrative therapy, and attachment theory.
 She is also a certified Gottman educator in both Bringing Baby Home (BBH) for expecting and new parents and The 7 Principles Program for Couples.

 Michal has been a private practitioner in Seattle since 2016.